 You should stop wearing contact lenses when using antibiotic eye drops, as they can affect the lenses, which can also trap drops behind them which can irritate your eye.
 If using more than one type of eye drop, leave at least five minutes between applying them.

 Oral antibiotics (tablets), taken once or twice a day, are occasionally prescribed if other treatments fail.
 You will normally be advised to use these for three months, and sometimes for longer.
 Doxycycline is most often used, although this antibiotic can cause a rash in some people if they are exposed to the sun, and it's also advisable to avoid sunbeds if taking it.
-Doxycycline and some similar antibiotics should not be taken if you are pregnant or breastfeeding, and is avoided in children under 12.
+Doxycycline and some similar antibiotics should not be taken if you are pregnant or breastfeeding, and is avoided in children aged under 12 years.

-Wearing eye make-up, particularly eyeliner, may make symptoms worse.
+Wearing eye make-up, particularly eyeliner, may make blepharitis symptoms worse.
 It is best to avoid eyeliner, particularly during a flare-up.
 It's also sensible to discard any liquid eye make-up you were using when the condition developed.